touchlab/DroidconKotlin/README.md

 To see the project, use the latest Intellij EAP, and make sure Android and anything Kotlin related is installed and updated.
 There are modules for Android (app), iOS (ios), and the common code (src).

+## NOTE ON GRADLE!!!

+Until the new Multiplatform gradle plugins and dependencies are stable, you need to stick to Gradle 4.7.

 ## Xcode

 The ios project is in the iosApp folder.
 CD into it and open the xcworkspace file with Xcode.